Vernon K. Zimmerman

-Vernon Kenneth Zimmerman (born 1928) is an American accounting scholar and Professor of accounting at the University of Illinois, known for his work on the accounting history and international accounting theory.
+Vernon Kenneth Zimmerman (born 1928) is an American accounting scholar and Professor of accounting at the University of Illinois Urbana Champaign, known for his work on the accounting history and international accounting theory.

 Biography

-Zimmerman obtained his BS in economics in 1949 at the University of Illinois, where he also obtained his MS in 1949 and his phD in 1954 under A.C.
+Zimmerman obtained his BS in economics in 1949 at the University of Illinois College of Liberal Arts and Sciences, where he also obtained his MS in 1949 and his phD in 1954 under A.C.
 Littleton.